MietoProgramming/adventure-works-api/README.md

   - `GetAllTicketFlights` - Get all ticket flights
   - `GetTicketFlightByTicketAndFlightId` - Get a specific ticket flight by ticket number and flight ID

+All list methods support pagination with the following parameters in their request messages:

+- `page`: Page number (1-indexed)
+- `limit`: Number of items per page

 Proto files for the services are available in the `/src/grpc/proto` directory.

 ### 4. WebSocket API